 -Transportation and lodging benefits.
 The plan pays a benefit for transportation to treatment and lodging for the covered individual and a companion.

 -Home health care services and hospice care.
 The plan pays a benefit for physical therapy, speech therapy and occupational therapy, as well as appliances and durable medical equipment.
-In addition, it pays a $15,000 maximum lifetime benefit for hospice care.
+In addition, it pays a

 -Cancer vaccine.
 The plan pays a benefit for a vaccine for cancer prevention.

 -Fertility services.
 The plan pays for egg extraction or harvesting and sperm collection and storage for covered policyholders diagnosed with cancer.

 Employees can choose to enhance their coverage with three optional riders: